 Further information is available on the Grants funded by the Department of Foreign Affairs and Trade webpage.

-Many of NHMRC’s funding schemes address multiple Priority Actions under our 2013-15 Strategic Plan.
+Many of NHMRC’s funding schemes address multiple Priority Actions under our 2015-2016 Corporate Plan.
 Our schemes have been categorised below according to their logical and/or primary strategic intention (Create, Translate, Build, Partner) rather than by research topic or discipline.
 A directory of previous NHMRC grants can be found here.

 Grants to Create New Knowledge

 These grants focus on providing funding to support the research undertaken to promote the health of all Australians through the creation of knowledge.